yogeshchaurse/ClassDiagram---DesignPattern/README.md

-File name              Description
+File name---->              Description

-classDiagram           Consist Of Class Diagram Of the Virtual Diagram
+classDiagram -->           Consist Of Class Diagram Of the Virtual Collage

+Design Pattern --> File contains the Design Pattern to be Used For the virtual collage